Artilleryjoe/Cybersecurity-Portfolio/docs/UserGuide.md

 ---

-By experimenting with these modules, learners gain practical insight into finding and mitigating vulnerabilities while preserving the safety and reputation of the communities we serve.
+By experimenting with these modules, learners gain practical insight into finding and mitigating vulnerabilities while preserving the safety and reputation of the organizations they support.